2 min read

 Nisga’a Final Agreement Act, S.C.
 2000, c.
 7

 Aboriginal cultural awareness includes having a working knowledge of self-government agreements.
-If you would like to expand your knowledge, consider taking one or more of our courses which are offered on-site for your convenience, publicly or virtually.
+If you would like to expand your knowledge, consider taking one or more of our courses which are offered in a number of formats.